Green Living, Green Living Books, Green Lighting, Green Guru, New York, Connecticut, California, Florida, Texas, Nevada

-MILWAUKEE (May 5, 2015) – Potawatomi Hotel & Casino announced today its hotel has attained LEED® Gold certification, making it the first casino hotel in Wisconsin to attain the green building honor.
+Potawatomi Hotel & Casino announced today its hotel has attained LEED® Gold certification.
+It’s making it the first casino hotel in Wisconsin to meet the green building honor.

-The LEED (Leadership in Energy and Environmental Design) rating system was developed by the U.S. Green Building Council, which ranks buildings on how well they save energy and water, reduce greenhouse gas emissions, improve indoor environmental quality and their overall environmental impact.
+So the LEED (Leadership in Energy and Environmental Design) rating system developed by the U.S. Green Building Council.
+That which ranks buildings on how well they save energy and water.
+It reduces greenhouse gas emissions and improves indoor environmental quality.
+In addition their overall environmental impact.

-From the time ground was broken, priority was placed on sustainability efforts.
-Through numerous green initiatives, the property’s goal was to become one of the premier sustainable developments in Milwaukee.
+From the time ground broke, priority placed on sustainability efforts.
+Through many green initiatives, the property’s goal was to become one of the premier sustainable developments in Milwaukee.

-With the help of the property’s design firm Cuningham Group Architecture, Inc., the construction management team of Greenfire Management Services and the Gilbane Construction Co., and the engineering firm exp U.S. Services Inc., many steps were taken to ensure the property would achieve LEED® designation.
+With the help of the property’s design firm Cuningham Group Architecture, Inc. In addition, the construction management team of Greenfire Management Services and the Gilbane Construction Co. furthermore, many steps were taken to ensure the property would meet LEED® designation.

 Energy consumption is managed through innovative technology and conservation techniques guests experience as soon as they enter their rooms.
-When a hotel room key card is entered, the room’s thermostat senses activity and adjusts the room temperature accordingly.
+When a hotel room key card entered, the room’s thermostat senses activity and adjusts the room temperature so.

 LED lighting throughout the property has controls in place to limit usage as needed.

-Sensors gauge how much natural lighting is coming through the hotel’s large windows during the day, keeping energy consumption down.
+Sensors gauge how much natural lighting is coming through the hotel’s large windows during the day.
+Therefore keeping energy consumption down.

 Excess heat from the nearby Forest County Potawatomi Community Renewable Generation power plant offsets the need to burn natural gas for hot water.

-· By incorporating native landscaping techniques, water consumption has been reduced significantly.
+1. By incorporating native landscaping techniques, water consumption reduced much.

-· Building products were made from locally produced or recycled materials whenever possible.
+1. Building products were made from locally produced or recycled materials when possible.

-· Wood products from local Native-owned forests were used throughout the property.
+2. Wood products from local Native-owned forests throughout the property.

-The hotel, which opened in the summer of 2014, features 381 rooms, the property’s newest restaurant, Locavore; a lobby bar and lounge; a coffee bar featuring Stone Creek Coffee; more than 12,000 square feet in new meeting space and refined furniture and fixtures throughout.
+The hotel, which opened in the summer of 2014, features 381 rooms.
+Also the property’s newest restaurant, Locavore.
+It’s a lobby bar and lounge.
+Also it has coffee bar featuring Stone Creek Coffee.
+In addition more than 12,000 square feet in new meeting space and refined furniture and fixtures throughout.

-Potawatomi Hotel & Casino is committed to green initiatives.
-Through strategic innovation and design, the property will continue to be a leading sustainable development in the community.
+In conclusion, Potawatomi Hotel & Casino committed to green initiatives.
+Through strategic innovation and design.
+So finally the property will continue to be a leading sustainable development in the community.